aimclub/evoguess-ai/docs/source/getting_started/typical_use/rho_function_2.rst

-Probability backdoors search example for PvS 4x7
+Probability backdoors search example for PvS 7x4
 ================================================

+An example of probabilistic backdoors searching to solve the equivalence checking problem of two Boolean schemes that implement different algorithms, using the example of PvS 7x4 encoding (Pancake vs Selection sort).

 .. literalinclude:: ../../../../examples/rho_func_example_2.py
     :language: python